 So much for the ability.
-As to the disposition, no better evidence can be furnished than the action of the late Convention .-Indeed, it was after a complete canvass of the whole subject that they incorporated into the Constitution, by a vote almost unanimous, those financial provisions which are so justly entitled to command the confidence of the public.
+As to the disposition, no better evidence can be furnished than the action of the late Convention.- Indeed, it was after a complete canvass of shall be levied to create a sinking fund for the payment of the principal of the debt.
+4th-That the General Assembly shall not have the power to loan the credit of the State for any new work without a direct vote of the people.